 Note: There are interesting facts displayed around the fort about Sir Francis Light

-And when the Duke of Wellington reported Fort Cornwallis as incapable of defending the Penang, the idea of relocating the fort was eventually scrapped due to its exorbitant cost, and Fort Cornwallis was rebuilt between 1804 and 1810.
+The idea of relocating the fort was scrapped due to its exorbitant cost.
+Fort Cornwallis was rebuilt between 1804 and 1810.

-Of the 77 cannons originally installed along Fort Cornwallis though, only 17 remain to be seen today:
+Of the 77 cannons installed along Fort Cornwallis, only 17 remain today:

-The most famous one being the Seri Rambai cannon which has been moved from Johor to Java, then Acheh and Kuala Selangor.
+The most famous one is the Seri Rambai cannon moved from Johor to Java, then Acheh and Kuala Selangor.
 In 1871, the canon was seized by the British and placed at the north-western corner of Fort Cornwallis.

 Read more about Fort Cornwallis in Penang island.

 Captivating from afar with 272 multi-colored steps: